Nest Stays

 Horseback Riding

 Several operators near Jacó and Herradura offer horseback riding tours through the jungle and along the beach.
-It’s a calmer activity compared to the others on this list, making it suitable for families with young children or travelers who want a more relaxed outdoor experience.
+It is a calmer activity compared to the others on this list, making it suitable for families with young children or travelers who want a more relaxed outdoor experience.
 Prices typically run $50 to $80 per person for a two-hour ride.
+Ocean Ranch Park and Vista Los Sueños both offer horseback options as part of combo packages.

 Surf Lessons